explainers-by-googlers/cross-origin-storage/README.md

 > [!NOTE]
 > If the [Permissions Policy](https://www.w3.org/TR/permissions-policy/) for the current context does not allow Cross-Origin Storage, the user agent must throw a `NotAllowedError` `DOMException` before attempting any write.

+> [!NOTE]
+> If `origins` is a list longer than an implementation-defined maximum length, the user agent must throw a `TypeError` before attempting any write.
+This limit exists so that a list of origins can't be used to approximate `origins: '*'` without going through its explicit opt-in; see [Cross-site probing](#cross-site-probing).

 ##### Example: Storing a single file